num2k/stosh/README.md

 ## Storage Fallback Priority System

 Multiple storages are tried in order of priority, and the first available storage is automatically selected.
 The default priority is `["idb", "local", "session", "cookie", "memory"]`.
-For synchronous APIs, the priority is automatically applied from `local` (excluding `idb`).
+When using synchronous APIs (`*Sync`), IndexedDB (`idb`) is excluded because it's asynchronous-only, so the effective priority starts from `local`.
 You can customize the order with the `priority` option.

 - Example: If IndexedDB is unavailable, it automatically falls back to localStorage, then sessionStorage, cookie, and finally memory.
 - Use case: Ensures safe and consistent data storage across various browser environments, private mode, or restricted environments.